-Question: What strategies have you used or seen used to warm up partners before a launch?
+Question: What strategies have you personally used or seen others use to warm up partners before a launch?
 You can leave a comment by clicking here.

 You can get access to our pre-launch timeline PLUS an example of the promo calendar we give to our partners from a recent launch.

 The pre-launch timeline allows you to plug in one date (open cart) and it shows you when to mail every other piece of content to your partners.

 The promo plan calendar is the EXACT plan we shared with partners in Ray Edwards’ recent launch.